skrtdev/NovaGram/docs.md

 ```

 ### getUserDC
+> DC means DataCenter, that is the server where the user account is located

 getUserDC can be used directly as a method of the main class or as a method of a User Object, as _getDC_ method, in order to get DC of that User.

 In order to retrieve DC, user need to have username and profile photo.